-Most other clinics, including all those listed in the Spay/Neuter options for Cats, will spay and neuter feral cats.
-Most charge the same fee as for a tame cat, and so these will most likely be more expensive than clinics specifically for feral cats.
+Most other clinics, including all those listed in the Spay/Neuter Options for Cats, will spay and neuter feral cats.
+Most charge the same fee as for a tame cat, and so these will most likely be more expensive than clinics designed specifically for feral cats.

 Address: 6201 Florin Perkins Road, Sacramento, CA 95828

-In addition to having feral cat clinics at their facility, Sac SPCA also allows for feral cats to come in as walk-ins.
-See excerpt below from Sac SPCA’s website:
+In addition to having feral cat clinics at their facility, Sacramento SPCA also allows for feral cats to be brought in on a walk-in basis.
+See excerpt below from the Sacramento SPCA’s website:

 ‘Trapped feral cats may also be brought to our Spay/Neuter Clinic Monday through Saturday without an appointment.
 We will only accept one trapped cat per person as there is limited space during the week.
 Surgery spaces will be allotted on a first-come, first-served basis.
 Price is $45 for a female and $30 for a male and includes spay/neuter, FVRCP and rabies vaccinations, and a mandatory ear tip.
 Drop off time is 7:15AM to 8:00AM and pick up is between 4PM and 5PM the same day.’

 ***Both SAAC and Sacramento SPCA have a full listing of other clinics in the Sacramento area that are low-cost.
 These lists are not always current on prices, but provide other possible options available to individuals.
 These clinics are generally more highly priced than the clinics listed above, or are farther away, but are important options to be aware of***